 Following the 13 November attacks in Paris, a number of countries in the Schengen area have tightened their border controls.
 Travellers may be required to produce their passport when crossing borders within the Schengen area.
 Always carry your passport at international railway stations and airports just in case.
 The tighter border controls have not changed visa arrangements as described above.
 See country advisories for details of entry and exit arrangements.

 Some countries require you to register with local authorities within three working days of your arrival.

 We recommend that you check that your passport has at least six months' validity prior to seeking to enter any part of the Schengen area.

-Travellers who exceed the 90 days within 180 days period of legal stay in the Schengen area risk being fined or even banned from entering the whole Schengen area for a period of time.
+Travellers who exceed the 90 days within 180 days period of legal stay in the Schengen area without a valid visa risk being fined or even banned from entering the whole Schengen area for a period of time.